cbonoz/super24/README2.md

 ### What We Learned

-Throughout the development process, we gained a deep understanding of multichain deployments, particularly on Optimism and Celo.
+Throughout the development process, we gained a deep understanding of multichain deployments, particularly on Optimism and Base.
 We also learned how to effectively use EAS for secure attestations and how to leverage Pyth's real-time price feeds to enhance financial transparency.
-Additionally, integrating Worldcoin for identity proof broadened our knowledge of secure, decentralized identity verification systems.
+Additionally, integrating Worldcoin gave a nice introduction to using decentralized identity verification systems in a meaningful app use case (i.e. party/human actor identification).

 ### Potential Future Work